awsdocs/aws-doc-sdk-examples/.rust_alpha/s3/README.md

 `cargo run --bin list-buckets -- [-r REGION] [-v]`

-- _REGION_ is region in which the client is created.
+- _REGION_ is the Region in which the client is created.
   If not supplied, uses the value of the __AWS_REGION__ environment variable.
   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.